 Grasshopper tools in C#

 Grasshopper features an impressive amount of highly interlinked components – from lines to trees, from circles to graph editors.
 Sometimes, however, when design tasks become more advanced, we might need to further customize this plugin by directly borrowing from Rhino commands.
-With these scripting components, the user can quickly solve otherwise more complex design behaviours.
+With these scripting components, the user can quickly solve otherwise more complex design behaviors.

 baking & Referencing